Cercal scores twice to lead WNCC over Trinidad in playoffs

 Cercal, who was named the NJCAA Division I Soccer Player of the Week earlier this week for his six goals last weekend, said the team played well to get the win.

-“Today we played with the right mentality, the right confidence, and we played hard,” Cercal of Brazil said.
+“We played with the right mentality, the right confidence, and we played hard,” Cercal, of Brazil, said.
 “We got the win and now we have to go play against LCCC.”

 WNCC has been playing well the last two weeks where they have outscored their opponents 11-2 in the last three soccer matches.
 Cercal said the key for this team playing well right now is heart.